SyncfusionExamples/how-to-show-different-context-menu-for-each-column-in-wpf-datagrid/README.md

-# How to show different context menu for each column in wpf datagrid?
+# How to show different context menu for each column in WPF DataGrid (SfDataGrid)?

 This example illustrates how to show different context menu for each column in [WPF DataGrid](https://www.syncfusion.com/wpf-ui-controls/datagrid) (SfDataGrid).